WideEyeLabs/AIVerification/README.md

 Of course you need more information to determine if this will be useful to you.
 Here are some points about AIVerification to consider.

-- No callbacks to support continuous testing on changes to inputs (try [TSValidatedTextField](https://github.com/appunite/TSValidatedTextField))
+- There are no callbacks to support continuous testing on changes to inputs (try [TSValidatedTextField](https://github.com/appunite/TSValidatedTextField))
-- Verification assertions are only meangingful when called from within a test block (they currently have a void return).
+- Verification assertions, such as 'verifyItIsNotEmpty', are only meangingful when called from within a test block (they currently have a void return).
 - The set of verification assertions is currently very limited.
 However, adding new ones is a fairly simple task.